codahale/kms-pass/README.md

 4. Use HMAC and the system key to calculate a candidate digest of the user's password.
 5. Use a constant-time comparison algorithm to compare the decrypted digest with the candidate.

+## The Virtues

+* In order to perform a brute force attack on an entry, an attacker must obtain the system key, the non-exportable key in the Key Management Service, and the hash stored in your database.
+* The data sent to the Key Management Service can't be used to reveal any user passwords without the system key.
+* If an attacker gains access to your Key Management Service, they'll still need to derive a key using scrypt in order to decrypt the KMS ciphertext.